 Fans of the brand Cybex will certainly be familiar with the name “Sirona”.
 First, some background information.
 Cybex was acquired by the Hong Kong juvenile product company GoodBaby last year.
 Around the same time the company also acquired Evenflo.
 In the United States, the “Sirona M” will essentially be built on an existing Evenflo platform, and will not share the specs, base, load leg or many of the other high-end features found on Europe’s Sirona.
-That said, it will be competitively priced at only $350, and will go head to head with the likes of Britax, Chicco and Clek.
+That said, it will be competitively priced, and will go head to head with the likes of Britax, Chicco and Clek.
 Look for this in stores in Q2 2017.

 The Axkid Minikid Rear Facing Car Seat is designed to provide the safety benefits of rear facing seating combined with maximum comfort and can be fitted in a range of cars from small to large.
 Because it is a compact car seat, it requires only a minimal amount of space for installation.
 What’s neat here is the dual rear-facing tether design.
 Not sure what that means?
 Here’s a video.
 The seat is affixed to your car in four places, allowing for enhanced crash protection.
 Axkid hasn’t confirmed a release date, but hopes to have the seat on the market in 2017.

 Care, Use, Maintenance, and Repair